stevearmstrong-dev/react-todo-app/README.md

 ### Core Productivity

 - **Today View**: Focus on today's tasks with progress tracking and completion metrics
+- **Eisenhower Matrix**: Organize tasks by urgency and importance into four actionable quadrants
 - **Pomodoro Timer**: Built-in focus timer with work/break cycles, session tracking, and customizable durations
 - **Time Tracking**: Track time spent on each task with start/stop/reset controls and analytics
 - **Voice Input**: Add tasks hands-free using voice recognition (Chrome/Edge)